btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 #### I apply the IPS patch and then the game is not working / contains graphic glitches.
 What am I doing wrong?

 IPS format patches do not contain a checksum.
-Therefore, the patch will apply to any (even wrong) ROM.
-In this case, you need to look for another ROM.
+Therefore, the patch will apply to any (even wrong) ROM file.
+In this case, you need to look for another ROM file.

 #### What can I do with .ECM file type?